 How does water pollution affect the animals that live in the streams and wetlands?

-To locate information on water pollution and how it has affected the animal populations living in these habitats, you may wish to review the following pages.
+EPA provides various resources to locate information on water pollution and how it has affected the animal populations living in these habitats:

 Protecting Wetlands for Amphibian and Reptile Conservation

 http://www.epa.gov/owow/wetlands/pdf/HerpConservation.pdf (PDF, 4 pp., 1.8 MB, about PDF)

 General EPA information on Oceans, Coasts, Estuaries & Beaches: http://water.epa.gov/type/oceb/

 General EPA information on Wetlands, Oceans and Watersheds is online at: http://water.epa.gov/aboutow/owow/

 Emergency Management provides information on threats from Oil Spills: http://www.epa.gov/OEM/content/learning/effects.htm

 If you have further questions, contact the Office of Wetlands, Oceans & Watersheds directly at the following: http://www.epa.gov/owow/contact.html.

 You may also be interested in learning about habitat protection and conservation efforts at the US Fish and Wildlife Service: http://www.fws.gov/habitat/.